 Ideal for storing items from a 1-bedroom apartment.

 Ideal for storing items from a 2-bedroom apartment.

 - 10’x20’ or 10’x30’

 Ideal for storing items from a 2-3 bedroom home or apartment.

 Determining the right size unit for your belongings is not always easy.
 Check out our size guide to make the decision easier.

-- In general, storage units are more affordable per month than portable storage options.
+Affordability: In general, storage units are more affordable per month than portable storage options.
 Moreover, certain storage facilities allow flexible, month-to-month lease agreement options to better suit your needs.

 Something else to consider regarding convenience: If you need to store your items off-site, you’ll have more access to your items in a storage unit facility than you would with a portable container company.
-Most container companies that store your belongings off-site provide limited to no access at all.
-Many storage unit companies offer 24/7 access.
+Most container companies that store your belongings off-site provides limited to no access at all, while many storage unit companies offer 24/7 access.

 - With storage units, you can have third-party movers take your items in and out of the unit.
-Simply provide the movers with access by giving them the keypad combination and a key to your lock.
-However, we do recommend being present anytime a third party needs to access your unit for security reasons.
+Simply give the movers access by giving them the keypad combination and a key to your lock.
+However, we recommend being present anytime a third party needs to access your unit for security reasons.

 Editor’s Note: This post was originally published on May 24, 2018, and was revised on March 28, 2020 & June 26, 2023.